Radiant Summer Skin, the Healthy Way

 Obtaining that summer skin doesn’t have to be a detriment to your health.
 On the contrary!
 When you are good to your body, it shows (and glows!), so jump on in.

 Remember: Healthy skin starts from within!
 Make that your mantra this summer, and your skin will glow all season long.

 Cosmetic Skin Solutions Topical Antioxidant Skin Serums This skin care rejuvenation line provides the highest quality scientifically-advanced and effective anti-aging ingredients.
 Their unique formulas can revitalize, protect, and help preserve the tone, texture, and appearance of your skin.
 Paraben free.

-Necessary for the maintenance and repair of skin tissue.
-When we are deficient in Vitamin A, skin can become dry and flaky.
-Vitamin A helps form and maintain healthy skin, teeth, skeletal and soft tissue, and mucus membranes.
+Vitamin A is necessary for the maintenance and repair of skin tissue and helps form and maintain healthy skin, teeth, skeletal and soft tissue, and mucus membranes.

-A fat-soluble vitamin with antioxidant properties.
-It provides antioxidants essential to reduce and prevent damage caused by free radicals, which cause oxidation and skin damage.
-Free radicals are believed to contribute to aging.
+Vitamin E is fat-soluble vitamin with antioxidant properties essential to reduce and prevent damage caused by free radicals, which cause oxidation and skin damage.

 Vitamin C further promotes collagen production and skin elasticity.
 Vitamin C, also known as ascorbic acid, is a water-soluble vitamin.
 Unlike most mammals and other animals, humans do not have the ability to make their own vitamin C.

 Vitamin D3 5000IU is a high-potency supplement for those who may not easily produce Vitamin D due to aging or other factors.
 Vitamin D-3 also plays an important role in regulating cell growth, insulin levels, and bone formation.